MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

 # Upload file to Azure Blob Storage with an Azure Function

-This article shows you how to create an Azure Function API which uploads a file to Azure Storage using an _out_ binding to move the file contents from the API to Storage.
+This article shows you how to create an Azure Function API, which uploads a file to Azure Storage using an _out_ binding to move the file contents from the API to Storage.

 * [Sample code](https://github.com/diberry/js-e2e-azure-function-upload-file.git)